Last updated on March 8th, 2023

 I’m so excited about our book selections for 2021.
 Reading the submissions that came in from women around the world, I couldn’t help but feel hope, optimism and anticipation for future travel.

-Our March pick, in honour of International Women’s Day, is a book that was voted one of Africa’s 100 Best books of the 20th Century – “Nervous Condition” by Tsitsi Dangarembga.
+All year, we’re reading books about women who challenge convention and provoke new perspectives.
+In March, in honour of International Women’s Day, we chose a book that was voted one of Africa’s 100 Best books of the 20th Century – “Nervous Condition” by Tsitsi Dangarembga.
 Canadian Kate Harris’ “Land of Lost Borders: A Journey on the Silk Road” is about breaking boundaries and the ‘essential longing’ to discover what we are doing here in the universe.
 All of these are thought-provoking, intelligent and well-researched, taking us to Morocco, Italy, the ‘Stans’, and less known regions of the world.

 We especially love that these books are written by women, about women’s experiences, solo travel and feature women from around the world.
 We hope these books inspire you, touch your soul and shift your perspective.
 Please look for more details on the books, including where you can purchase the book, discussion questions and information on the experts who will join us on each call.

 Carolyn and Wendy, your book club co-hosts